ovito-org/CalculateBondAnglesAtParticle/README.md

 ## Parameters
 - `center_particle` / "Compute for particle": The particle index or identifier of the central particle that all bonds are attached to.
-- `mode` / "Choose particle by: Index/Identifier": Choose wheter input center particle is specified by index or identifier.
+- `mode` / "Choose particle by: Index/Identifier": Choose whether input center particle is specified by index or identifier.
-- `bond_mode` / "List bonds by: Index/Identifier": Choose wheter output bond pairs are listed by their index or identifier.
+- `bond_mode` / "List bonds by: Index/Identifier": Choose whether output bond pairs are listed by their index or identifier.

 ## Example
 ![Screenshot of OVITO Pro Desktop application](./Examples/CalculateBondAnglesAtParticleModifier.png)